Jessica Bruder is a journalist who reports on subcultures and economic justice.

 A longtime contributor to The New York Times, Jessica has written more than 120 bylined stories for the newspaper and was the columnist behind START, a NYT blog profiling socially innovative startups.
 Before that, she was the editor of CNNMoney's Innovation Nation column, spotlighting ventures that aimed to benefit people and the planet.

 Jessica is also the author of Burning Book: A Visual History of Burning Man (Simon & Schuster).
-(The first stop on that book's reading tour got listed in The New Yorker.
-Her mom totally freaked out about it.)
 Her documentary photography appears in both Burning Book and Nomadland, and has also run in The New York Times, The New York Observer and Blender magazine.

 She's been interviewed about her work on radio shows including NPR's "All Things Considered," "On Point" and "Here and Now," along with WNYC's "Leonard Lopate Show," CBC's "Q" arts and culture program, and KCRW's "Press Play With Madeleine Brand," and on such television programs as MSNBC'S "The Cycle" and Al Jazeera's "The Stream."
 Her projects have received support from the Economic Hardship Reporting Project and the Rockefeller Foundation's Bellagio Center, where she was a 2016 literary arts fellow.
 This spring, she will be a resident fellow at Yaddo.